-New Zealand should start a full review of NZS and the sooner that happens, the better.
+New Zealand should start a full review of NZS and periodically revisit it, and the sooner that starts, the better.
 This is a topic that has been canvassed on many occasions in the last 25 years:

 None of these seven reports has come close to what is now needed.

 This section looks at each of 13 design decisions that go to make up NZS as we know that today.
 Of those, the last government chose to change just two in its 6 March 2017 announcements – the state pension age from 2037 and the minimum residence requirement from, possibly, 2018.
 Neither of those changes was the subject of a research-led analysis.
 In any event, the current government effectively abandoned both possible changes by doing nothing.

 The last government also apparently thought about two other aspects of NZS’s design:

 “Other settings such as indexing NZ Super to the average wage and universal entitlement without means testing will remain unchanged…” Stephen Joyce, Minister of Finance 6 March 2017

 None of these decisions was ever the subject of a research-led analysis or consultation.